andreglock/WDclasses/classes/02BDL.md

 - File and folder name matching or searching using the characters * and ?
 - the * is often called a wildcard (asterisk)
 - commands like `ls Do*`
-- `ls -R Do*` <-- List files and folders Recursively## New commandsprint out files:
+- `ls -R Do*` <-- List files and folders Recursively
+## New commands print out files:
 $ cat filename(s) # display the contents of a file or files the cat command = conCATente text file(s)$ ls [-l] [file or folder name(s)s]Change your password
-$ passwd # change your passwordxGetting help and more info on commands
+$ passwd # change your password Getting help and more info on commands
 $ man [somecommand] # display manual file for a command
 $ [ls] --help # display help output for a commandControlling files and folders
 $ mkdir something # create new directory